Nigel Ng: Reception

 Ng won the Amused Moose Laugh-Off 2016 and was runner-up in the Laughing Horse New Act of the Year 2015.
 He was also a finalist in the Leicester Mercury Comedian of the Year (2016) and Leicester Square New Comedian of the Year (2015).
 He was nominated for the "Best Newcomer Award" for his stand-up comedy show at the Edinburgh Fringe Festival in 2019.

 The accent Ng uses for the Uncle Roger character has received criticism for perpetuating negative stereotypes about Asians.
 Chef J. Kenji López-Alt (who is of Japanese descent) said, "I don't like that [Ng's] schtick seems to give a free pass to people to imitate stereotypical Asian speech patterns and pronunciation, especially as it's almost always non-Asians doing the imitating.
 It's ugly, it's yellowface, it's not funny, and it promotes anti-Asian racism at a time when Asians are already being heavily discriminated against."
-In response, Ng has said that it highlights the difference in the perception of Asian stereotypes between Asians living in Asia and Asian Americans.
+In response, Ng has said that simply speaking in an exaggerated accent is not an indication of discriminatory behavior especially being a Chinese-Malaysian national himself, this highlights the difference in the perception of Asian stereotypes between Asians living in Asia and Asian Americans.
+In a February 2026 video, Ng, as Uncle Roger, stated he is proud of his accent and the diffusion of Malaysian culture.

 His critique video of Patel's egg-fried rice has been described as making the viewers "fall for every cultural 'trap' his character sets", overlooking the differences of rice cooking methods in Indian cuisine, and turning East and Southeast Asians into "rice-cooking supremacists" with his "faux encouragement".